minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 Welcome to the wonderful world of Asymptotic Analysis of Algorithms!

 Here we will attempt to explain and understand the efficiency of algorithms relative to the size of the input.
-This allows us to make informed decisions when writing code, implementing infrastructure and sometime even daily activity.
+This allows us to make informed decisions when writing code, implementing infrastructure and sometimes even daily activity.

 Asymptotic Analysis is a powerful tool for quantifying the performance characteristics of algorithms.
-Whether you're a seasoned developer looking to deepen your understanding of algorithmic complexity or a newcomer eager to explore the fundamentals, this guide has something for everyone.
+Whether you're a seasoned developer looking to deepen your understanding of algorithmic complexity or a newcomer eager to explore the fundamentals, this guide has something for you.
 I am also writing this to function as a quick reference guide.
 Included in each `Complexity Class` are examples and shortcuts to indicate them.
+There is also a `Heuristics` section which contains notes for quickly determining a `Complexity Class`.

 Additionally, we'll learn how to validate our assumptions about algorithmic complexity using Python's profiling tools, equipping us with the means to measure and analyze the performance of our code empirically.

-So, whether you're embarking on a journey to optimize your code for maximum efficiency or simply seeking to deepen your understanding of algorithmic principles, join us as we unravel the mysteries of Asymptotic Analysis.
+So, whether you're embarking on a journey to optimize your code for maximum efficiency or simply seeking to deepen your understanding of algorithmic principles, join in as we unravel the mysteries of Asymptotic Analysis.

 Let's dive in! 🚀